jeffreykegler/libmarpa/issue123.md

 # Issue 123 TODO

-- Create an updates page
+- Create an UPDATES page

 Include the Support information in it.
+Refer to the UDPATES page from the API doc.

 - Add a "Parsing Theory" section to the API doc